ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - Feedback
 - Market Research

+Building a business vs. Building a business exceptionally well

+Traction Tests
+- 1 customer saying they will pay for it
+- paying 0.01 for it

 Rank Audiences you want to pursue (B2C)

 Top Established Audiences

 1. People who play online games